At this point I have been tutoring for over 9 years for the Florida Bar Exam as well as UBE exam.

 Let’s say the question asks you to list causes of action (civil matter), likely outcome and defenses, then that is exactly how you would initially organize your essay so that you ENSURE that you actually remember to talk about those items.

-For example, if you forget to talk about DEFENSES (which is in our hypothetical question above), then you have likely failed your essay because you have not addressed the entire call of the question.
+For example, if you forget to talk about DEFENSES (which is in our hypothetical question above), then you have hurt your chances of passing that essay because you have not addressed the entire call of the question.

 See how sneaky that can be?